 1. Visual Consistency Helps Create a Unified Presentation

 Think of your InDesign project proposal template as one, continuous presentation.
 Each page should look related.
 Take a moment to imagine the opposite.
-If every page looked dramatically different with different color schemes and no consistency, your presentation would look disjointed, disconnected, and confusing.
+If every page looked dramatically different, your presentation would look confusing.
+It would look disjointed and disconnected.

-Instead, your proposal should look and feel like one, fluid experience for the reader.
+Instead, your proposal should look and feel like one, fluid experience.
 Think of it like a movie: if the tone shifted or the characters didn't have an arc, it would seem strange.
 Your business plan InDesign template can take a similar approach.
 Look at it as one, continuous story, all with one goal.

 2. Consistency Doesn't Have to Be Boring!